This article explores the use of consent to store information or access to storage of information on an end user’s terminal equipment.

 - This also affects mobile applications which store information on smart devices and some can even access data on the device.

-- * Currently, the GDPR is not relevant for the EEA (no yet, but soon).
+- The GDPR is relevant for all the EEA members.

 Latest posts by Jessica Lam (see all)